kos-conf/restaurant-recommender-application/README.md

 ```

 ## Produce reviews
 Now we can produce product reviews into a `restaurant_reviews` topic on Confluent Cloud.

-First, create the topic by running the following command in your terminal:
+First, create the topics by running the following commands in your terminal:

 ```shell
 confluent kafka topic create restaurant_reviews
 ```

 ```shell
 confluent kafka topic create user_restaurant_visits
 ```

 Second, Create a virtual environment and activater it by running the following command in your terminal:

 ```shell
 python3 -m venv .venv
 ```